thetensor-space/TameGenus/README.md

   1. [TensorSpace](https://github.com/thetensor-space/TensorSpace)
   2. [StarAlge](https://github.com/thetensor-space/StarAlge)
   3. [Sylver](https://github.com/thetensor-space/Sylver)

 Check the README files to install each of the required packages.

 Attach the spec file during a Magma run and the intrinsics will be available to use.
-To attach the spec file, run the following, where `<location>` is the directory containing the TameGenus directory,
+To attach the spec file, run the following, where `<location>` is the directory containing TameGenus,
 ```
 > AttachSpec("<location>/TameGenus/TameGenus.spec");
 ```

-## Uninstallation
+## Uninstall

 This package can be removed entirely by deleting the folder into which it was downloaded and removing the following lines from your `~/.magmarc` file.